 1. Appropriate Food

-There is scientific research supporting the use of food as an easy means of helping keep your pets teeth clean.
-The Royal Canin Dental biscuit's (or kibble) size, shape and texture produce a mechanical brushing effect on teeth, helping to remove plaque and tartar when chewed.
+There is scientific research supporting the use of food as an easy means of helping keep your pet's teeth clean.
+Royal Canin Dental biscuit's unique size, shape and texture produce a mechanical brushing effect on teeth, helping to remove plaque and tartar when chewed.
 It also helps to reduce tartar through the inclusion of a specific nutrient that effectively reduces plaque deposits.

 2. Plaque Off / Dentafresh